Use 0.0 as the volume for non-amino acids that may still be present in data and might otherwise cause problemsvol_dict = {"A" : 88.6,

 It is clear that the predictions and observations are on the diagonal.
 This means that they are very similar.
 However, there are still some differences between observations and predictions.

-In the previous example we trained models for charge state seperately.
+In the previous example, we trained models for charge state separately.
 This is slightly inconvenient and other charge states might still be able to provide useful training examples.
 As long as the model corrects for the right charge state of course.
 In the next example we add charge state to the feature matrix.
 The linear model should be (partially…) able to account for the charge states of peptides.

 # Make a new copy of feature matrix and add charge as a feature